devopsdss/simple-java-maven-app/README.md

 contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline. this is how Build is test
+We are checking POLL scm option in jenkins